 - After the AG launched an investigation about five weeks ago, Zoom agreed to implement a comprehensive data security program designed and managed by its head of security.
 Zoom is expected to perform routine risk assessments of code and "enhance its encryption protocols by encrypting users' information, both in transit and as stored online on their cloud servers," according to the announcement.

-- From the privacy perspective, Zoom is expected to provide all hosts default actress control, including those with free accounts.
+- From the privacy perspective, Zoom is expected to provide all hosts default access control, including those with free accounts.
 The company has also reduced the user data it shares with Facebook and shut down the LinkedIn Navigator feature.

 When everyone — schools, businesses, governments — shifted to online work this spring, Zoom took on a lot of new users and heat.
 But the platform has also become a crucial part of maintaining normalcy and productivity, showcased by steady growth in platform activity.
 The platform hosted 300 million daily meeting participants last month, up from 200 million in March.